stringkey/GoldBlender/README.md

 # GoldBlender
-Tools for jewellery design in bender
+Tools for jewellery design in Blender
+License equals the current Blender open source licensing model.

+You can find Blender at: https://www.blender.org/